getrapidkit/rapidkit-npm/README.md

 1. **Demo Mode** (`--demo`) - Create a workspace with bundled FastAPI templates (no Python RapidKit required)
 2. **Full Mode** - Set up a Python environment with RapidKit installed (requires RapidKit on PyPI - coming soon!)

+**💡 Tip:** Use the [RapidKit VS Code Extension](https://marketplace.visualstudio.com/items?itemName=rapidkit.rapidkit-vscode) for a visual interface to create workspaces and projects!

 ## Quick Start

 ### 🎨 Demo Mode (Available Now!)